Bleuje/interactive-physarum/README.md

 ▶️ [**Demo video on YouTube**](https://www.youtube.com/watch?v=4hLtjlaVzsk) ✨

-(there has been the significant colors update since this video was made)
+(there was a significant update on colors since this video was made)

 ### Some context to understand the technique